 The abbreviation ‘B’ or ‘Bn’ is often used to abbreviate billion and these would generally be recognised.
 Although the safest of all options, as with the abbreviation for million, is to actually spell out the word billion.
-For example:

 “Managed a portfolio of projects costing $4.5 billion” or “Delivered efficiencies worth £2 billion to the UK tax payer”.

 - Resume Format – Everything you need to know

 - How to write a LinkedIn profile that will get you noticed

 Abbreviation for Management